Overview of Idaho Taxes

 How Idaho Property Taxes Work

 Property taxes in Idaho are the primary source of funding for local services such as schools, parks, roads and law enforcement.
-Taxes can be paid in two installments, the first due on December 20th and the second due on June 20th.
+You can pay taxes in two installments: The first is due on Dec.
+20, and the second must be paid by June 20.

 Once assessed value has been determined, exemptions are applied.
-The largest exemption in Idaho is the homeowner’s exemption.
-It can be claimed on owner-occupied primary residences and is equal to 50% of the value of the house and one acre of land.
-The exemption is capped at $89,580 for the year 2015.
+The largest exemption in Idaho is the homeowners exemption.
+You can be claim it on an owner-occupied primary residence, and it’s equal to 50% of the value of the house and one acre of land.
+The exemption is capped at $100,000.

-For example, if you own and live in a home with a market value of $150,000 your assessed value is $150,000.
-Your homeowner’s exemption would be $75,000 (half the value of the home), which means your tax rate will be applied to a total taxable value of $75,000.
+For example, if you own and live in a home with a market value of $150,000, your assessed value is $150,000.
+Your homeowners exemption would be $75,000 (half the value of the home), which means your tax rate will be applied to a total value of $75,000.

-If you’re looking to refinance your home or relocate to the Gem State, take a look at our mortgage guide to learn all about the essentials regarding mortgage rates and getting a mortgage in Idaho.
+If you’re looking to refinance your home or relocate to the Gem State, take a look at our Idaho mortgage guide to learn all about the essentials, like mortgage rates and getting a mortgage in Idaho.

 Idaho Property Tax Rates

-Since local governments at a number of different levels can levy taxes in Idaho, tax rates vary between counties, cities, school districts and other tax districts.
+Since local governments in Idaho can levy taxes at a number of different levels, tax rates vary between counties, cities, school districts and other tax districts.
 Generally, tax rates within cities are higher than those in rural areas.
-The statewide average urban tax rate is 1.582% while the rural rate is 1.032%.

-Those rates apply to taxable value and not market value.
+Such rates apply to taxable value, not market value.
 The effective tax rate is the median annual property tax rate as a percentage of median home value.
-It is useful for comparing rates between counties and with other states.
-The table below shows both the nominal and effective rate for every county in Idaho, as well as the median real estate tax payment.
+This is useful for comparing rates between counties and with other states.
+The table below shows the effective rate for every county in Idaho, as well as county-specific median real estate tax payments and median home values.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-With a population of over 400,000, Ada County is the most populous in Idaho.
-The effective property tax rate in the county is slightly less than 0.80%, which ranks as the 7th highest rate of any Idaho County.
+With a population of more than 445,000, Ada County is the most populous county in Idaho.
+The effective property tax rate here is 0.73%.

-In urban areas, such as the city of Boise, the average nominal tax rate is 1.547% on average.
-The rural rate is somewhat lower at 1.263%.
+In urban areas, such as the city of Boise, the average nominal tax rate is, on average, 1.327%.
+The rural rate is somewhat lower at 0.893%.
 Keep in mind, however, that those numbers apply to net taxable value in Ada County.
-If you qualify for the homeowner’s exemption that could be as low as half of your market value.
+If you qualify for the homeowners exemption, that could be as low as half of your market value.

 Bonneville County contains the city of Idaho Falls and is the most populous county in eastern Idaho.
-The typical Bonneville County homeowner pays $1,221 annually in property taxes.
-That is lower than both the state and national averages.
+The typical Bonneville County homeowner pays $1,288 annually in property taxes.
+That's less than the state average, and about $1,300 below the national average.

-The average effective property tax rate in Bannock County is 0.93%.
-That is the third lowest rate in the state.
-At that rate, a homeowner with a home worth $150,000 would pay $1,395 annually in property taxes.
+The average effective property tax rate in Bannock County is 0.92%.
+At that rate, a homeowner with a home worth $150,000 would pay $1,380 annually in property taxes.
 That amount will vary greatly between rural areas and cities, however.
 The average urban property tax rate in Bannock County is roughly double the average rural rate.

 Twin Falls County

 Twin Falls County is in southern Idaho, along the Nevada border.
-The county’s average effective tax rate is 0.76%, almost exactly equal to the state average.
-However, because the median home value in the county is lower than the state median home value, the median real estate tax payment is also lower.
-It is $1,137 per year.
+The county’s average effective tax rate is 0.80%, above the state average.
+The median home value in the county is $160,200, and the median real estate tax payment is $1,280 per year, which is a bit cheaper than the state median.

-Bonner County has the 4th lowest effective tax rate in the state of Idaho at just 0.50%.
-That is less than half the national average.
-At that rate, a homeowner who has a home worth $220,000 would pay about $1,100 per year in property taxes.
+Bonner County has one of the lowest effective tax rates in the state of Idaho at just 0.56%.
+At that rate, a homeowner who has a home worth $233,900 (the median home value in the county) would pay about $1,306 per year in property taxes.

 Nez Perce County

-Nez Perce County is in eastern Idaho, along the border with Washington State.
-The county’s average effective property tax rate is 0.90%, which ranks as the 4th highest in the state of Idaho.
-The median property tax payment ranks 2nd in the state at $1,502 per year.
+Nez Perce County is in eastern Idaho, along the state's border with Washington.
+The county’s average effective property tax rate is 0.93%, which ranks as one of the highest in the state of Idaho.
+The median property tax payment comes in at $1,680 per year.

-The 10th most populous county in Idaho, Latah County lies directly north of Nez Perce County and has property taxes somewhat lower than its neighbor.
-The county’s average effective tax rate is 0.77%.
-The median property tax payment in Latah County is $1,459.
+Latah County lies directly north of Nez Perce County, but has property taxes that are somewhat lower than its neighbor.
+The county’s average effective tax rate is 0.83%, with a median property tax payment of $1,783.